AlynxZhou/flipclock/README.md

 ### Prebuilt

-Just download file with `win` in its name from [lastest release page](https://github.com/AlynxZhou/flipclock/releases/latest), extract it and right click `flipclock.ttf` to "install it for all users", or just copy it into `C:\Windows\Fonts`.
-Then right click `flipclock.scr` to install it as a screensaver.
+Just download file with `win` in its name from [lastest release page](https://github.com/AlynxZhou/flipclock/releases/latest), extract it and right click `flipclock.scr` to install it as a screensaver.

 ### From Source